tensorflow/datasets/docs/add_dataset.md

 [Google Scholar](https://scholar.google.com) and click the double-quotation mark underneath the title and on the popup, click `BibTeX`.
 Use this for `info.citation`.

+### 4. Add a test

+Adding a unit test is optional, however, it's recommended, especially for important large datasets and datasets that require a new `FeatureConnector`.
+See the [testing section](#testing-mydataset) below.

 ## Large datasets and distributed generation